Lake Clifton Eastern High School: 21st century

-Following an ill-timed attempt to close the school during the middle of the 2001–2002 academic year, the city school board decided to downsize LCEHS into a smaller school after the graduation of the Class of 2003.
+Following an ill-timed attempt to close the school during the middle of the 2001–2002 academic year, the city school board decided to downsize LCEHS into a smaller school after the graduation of the Class of 2005.
 With support from the Small Schools Workshop, school faculty members and administrators met and planned new, small, learning communities to open within Lake Clifton.
 However, the board changed plans and decided on new uses for the campus, dividing the school population to other schools.
-As a result, in 2003, Lake Clifton Eastern High School ceased to exist, its campus converting into two separate, smaller schools: Heritage High School and Doris M. Johnson High School.
+As a result, in 2005, Lake Clifton Eastern High School ceased to exist, its campus converting into two separate, smaller schools: Heritage High School and Doris M. Johnson High School.
 A third school, City Springs Elementary/Middle Alternative Charter School was temporarily on the campus before moving to the Belair-Edison neighborhood.
 The Lake Clifton Campus was then occupied by the Heritage High School and the REACH!
 Partnership School, which moved onto the campus in 2007, and expanded after the closure of the Doris M. Johnson High School in 2011.
 Faced with continuing population decline and shrinking school enrollment, the city announced plans in August 2020, to sell the property for potential redevelopment, possibly to Morgan State University.

 Crime

 Discipline problems, high dropout rates, violence, low test scores and low attendance had plagued the school for decades.
-Shooting incidents occurred on the campus in 1984, 1985, 1986 and a fatal shooting resulting in the death of a high school student occurred on January 17, 2001.
+Shooting incidents occurred on the campus on January 5, 1984, a fatal shooting on October 8, 1985, a fatal shooting on January 29, 1986 and a fatal shooting resulting in the death of a high school student occurred on January 17, 2001.